VOTE BY MAIL

 What if I Forgot to Sign My Ballot or my Signature Doesn’t Match?

-If you returned your vote-by-mail ballot and your supervisor of elections informed you that your forgot to sign your ballot or that the signature did not match your signature on file, your ballot will not count unless you complete and return the Vote-My-Mail Ballot Cure Affidavit (this form is in English and Spanish).
+If you returned your vote-by-mail ballot and your supervisor of elections informed you that you forgot to sign your ballot or that the signature did not match your signature on file, your ballot will not count unless you complete and return the Vote-My-Mail Ballot Cure Affidavit / Español.
 This affidavit must be returned along with a copy of the required ID no later than 5 pm on the 2nd day after the election.
 Please follow the instructions on the form carefully, as failure to follow these instructions may cause your ballot not to count.

 Can I Pick Up A Vote-By-Mail Ballot in Person?

-A voter my pick up an vote-by-mail ballot in person at the Supervisor of Elections’ Office.
-In addition, a designee may pick up a vote-by-mail ballot for a voter beginning 5 days before election day.
+A voter may pick up an vote-by-mail ballot in person at the Supervisor of Elections’ Office after vote-by-mail ballots have been mailed and up to 7 pm on Election Day*.
+In addition, a designee may pick up a vote-by-mail ballot for a voter after vote-by-mail ballots have been mailed and up to 7 pm on Election Day*.
 A designee may only pick up two ballots per election, other than his or her own ballot or ballots for members of his or her immediate family.
 Designees must have written authorization from the voter, present a picture I.D. and sign an affidavit.

-NOTE: A vote-by-mail ballot may not be delivered on Election Day to a voter or a designee unless there is an emergency, to the extent that the voter will be unable to go to his or her polling place.
+*NOTE: A vote-by-mail ballot may not be personally delivered to a voter or a voter's designee during the mandatory early voting period and up to 7 pm on Election Day unless there is an emergency, to the extent that the voter will be unable to go a designated early voting site or to his or her polling place on Election Day.
 A signed affidavit is required in this circumstance, which becomes public record when submitted.

 What if I Now Want to Vote In Person Instead?

-If you have obtained a vote-by-mail ballot but wish to vote at an early voting location or in your precinct on election day, you must take the ballot with you to the polls to surrender it, whether or not it has been marked.
-However, if you are unable to return the ballot, you may vote a provisional ballot.
+If you have obtained a vote-by-mail ballot but wish to vote at an early voting location or in your precinct on election day, you can take the ballot with you to the polls to surrender it, whether or not it has been marked.
+If confirmed that you have not already voted, you can vote a regular ballot.
+If it cannot be confirmed that you have not already voted, you can vote a provisional ballot.

 Are There Restrictions on Delivering or Collecting Ballots?

 Yes.
-Pursuant to section 104.0616, “Any person who provides or offers to provide, and any person who accepts, a pecuniary or other benefit in exchange for distributing, ordering, requesting, collecting, delivering, or otherwise physically possessing more than two vote-by-mail ballots per election in addition to his or her own ballot or a ballot belonging to an immediate family member, except as provided in ss.
-101.6105-101.695, commits a misdemeanor of the first degree.”
+Pursuant to section 104.0616, “Any person who provides distributes, orders, requests, collects, delivers, or otherwise physically possessing more than two vote-by-mail ballots per election in addition to his or her own ballot or a ballot belonging to an immediate family member, except as provided in ss.
+101.6105-101.695, including supervised voting at assisted living facilities and nursing home facilities as authorized under s.
+101.655, commits a misdemeanor of the first degree...”

 Vote By Mail Forms: